...

 OARS Motivational Interviewing

-OARS stands for Open-ended questions, Affirmations, Reflective listening, and Summarizing.
-These core MI skills create a supportive, non-judgmental environment.
+OARS stands for Open-ended questions, Affirmations, Reflective listening, and Summarising.
+These core MI skills foster a supportive and non-judgmental environment.
 Open-ended questions encourage exploration, while affirmations recognize strengths and efforts.
 Reflective listening demonstrates empathy and understanding.
 Summaries clarify key points and reinforce change talk.

 Get Help.
 Get Better.
 Get Your Life Back.